 Visual/video applications

-Generative AI is becoming increasingly important for video applications due to its ability to produce, modify, and analyze video content in ways that were previously impractical or impossible.
+Generative AI is becoming increasingly important for video applications due to its ability to produce, modify, and analyze video content in ways that were previously impractical or impossible, making it a key tool for AI video solutions.
+It also integrates seamlessly with tools like an audio editor and AI voice cloning to enhance the overall production process.

 With the growing use of generative AI for video applications, however, some ethical concerns arise.
 Deep Fakes, for example, have been used in malicious ways, and there's a growing need for tools to detect and counteract them.